 Krewe of Freret

-The theme of Freret in 2022 is "Music of New Orleans Returns" with 24 floats, including the two-story Trombone Shorty float with a moving trombone slide.
+The theme of Freret in 2023 is "Let the Band Play On" with 24 floats, including Big Freedia, Dr. John, Allen Touissaint, and a two-story Trombone Shorty float with a moving trombone slide.
+Shorty will be playing on the street, and the fun will culminate at the 3rd Annual Shorty Gras at Mardi Gras World.
 Throws include signature hand-painted masks.
-Freret rolls Saturday, February 19th on the Uptown Route after Choctaw.
+Freret rolls Saturday, February 11th on the Uptown Route after Choctaw.

 Magical Krewe of MadHatters

-The 26-float Pygmalion progression will roll with the theme "The Metamorphosis of Persephone."
-Floats to watch for include Cupid’s Arrow Pierces Hades The Desolution of Demeter, and Hades Abducts the Maiden.
-Throws will include lighted flower headbands, collectible pigs, and glass beads.
-The procession will roll Saturday, February 19th following Sparta on the Uptown route.
+The 70-unit Pygmalion progression will roll with the theme "The Wonderfful World of Thomas Randolph Morrison."
+Morrison, who passed away in 2022, was a figure sculptor and parade designer in New Orleans.
+Floats to watch for include Bounty of Bacchus, Scarlett Heart of Romeo and Juliette, and the Metamorphosis of Persephone.
+Throws will include lighted PYG black necklaces and sequined plush pigs.
+The procession will roll Saturday, February 11th following Sparta on the Uptown route.

 Mystic Krewe of Olympia

-"Olympia…Been Masking Up for 56 Years" is the theme of the 16-float Olympia parade this year.
+The 400-member, 22-float Olympia parade will roll for the 58th time this year.
 Come catch throws such as special cloisonné doubloons and Olympia-themed items.
-The fun begins Saturday, February 19th at 6:00 p.m. in Covington.
+The fun begins Saturday, February 11th at 6:00 p.m. in Covington.

 Krewe of Push Mow